I talked to Roxy this morning and showed her the painting I finished a few nights ago. She loved it.

 Age.
 Hate to break it to you but women like Monica Bellucci and Penelope Cruz are outliers.
 It’s very rare that women age that well.
 30 is pretty much the curse of death for models.

 Pronouns in profile.
 Guaranteed that person gets offended by everything and has a lecture prepared while you’re trying to get some work done.
-And for the record, I prefer my women born female.
+And for the record, I only paint women born female.
 I’m entitled to my sexual preferences and I’ve noticed that there are pronouns in profile people who want to make my preferences illegal.
 (Thought crime – Orwell was right).

 Socially awkward.
 It’s probably fine for other types of models to be socially awkward.
 But for pinup models, you gotta be able to carry a conversation.
 Allie, Roxy, and Sophia all are great conversationalists.
 We’re having fascinating conversations as we’re working.